nyu-mll/jiant/tutorials/setup_tutorial.md

 Some  important options include:

 * `sent_enc`: If you want to train a new sentence encoder (rather than using a loaded one like BERT), specify it here.
 This is the only part of the `config/demo.conf` that we should change for our experiment since we want to train a biLSTM encoder.
 Thus, in your `config/tutorial.conf`, set  `sent_enc=rnn`.
 * `pretrain_tasks`: This is a comma-delimited string of tasks.
 In `config/demo.conf`, this is set to "sst,mrpc", which is what we want.
 Note that we have `pretrain_tasks` as a separate field from `target_tasks` because our training loop handles the two phases differently (for example, multitask training is only supported in pretraining stage).
+Note that there should not be a space in-between tasks.
 * `target_tasks`: This is a comma-delimited string of tasks you want to fine-tune and evaluate on (in this case "sts-b,wnli").
 * `word_embs`: This is a string specifying the type of word embedding you want to use.
-In `config/demo.conf`, this is already set to `scratch`.
+In `config/demo.conf`, this is already set to `scratch`. *
 * `val_interval`: This is the interval (in steps) at which you want to evaluate your model on the validation set during pretraining.
+A step is a batch update.
 * `exp_name`, which expects a string of your experiment name.
 * `run_name`, which expects a string of your run name.
-The main differences between an experiment and a run is that all runs in an experiment will have the same preprocessing, while runs his a specific experiment (which may differ from other runs by learning rate or type of sentence encoder, for example, your run name could be `rnn_encoder` for a run with a biLSTM sentence encoder).
+The main differences between an experiment and a run is that all runs in an experiment will have the same preprocessing (which may include tokenization differences), while runs his a specific experiment (which may differ from other runs by learning rate or type of sentence encoder, for example, your run name could be `rnn_encoder` for a run with a biLSTM sentence encoder).

 Additionally, let's suppose we want to have parameters specific to the STS-B task.
 Then, we can simply specify them as here: